antonemad/antonemad/README.md

 # Hi there, I'm Anton  👋

 - 🔭 I'm a Computer Science Student
-- 👀 I’m interested in Software Engineering , Cyber Security and penetration Testing
+- 👀 I’m interested in Software Engineering

 # Skills